ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 The resulting set has 180 rows (30 subjects * 6 activities) and 68 columns (`subject`, `activity` and 66 extracted features/variables).

-Second, the set was saved to a new file `course-project.txt` in the working directory using `write.table()` function.
+Second, the set was saved to a new file `CourseProject.txt` in the working directory using `write.table()` function.

 #### Reading in the new tidy file and R script